erietz/vim-voodoo/README.md

 - [ ] Only works with neovim?
 - [ ] All themes are based off of the template.lua file which is a work in progress.
 - [ ] The assignments from seaborn colors to vim syntax elements are random
+- [ ] Add light and dark variants.
+(Some themes look terrible with current background.)